WHAT'S THE DIFFERENCE BETWEEN LEASING AND FINANCING A CAR?

 • Lease: Most leases will require you to negotiate an annual limit on how much you can drive the car, and you will incur extra charges if you go over that limit.

-• Finance: You can drive as often and as far as you want, with the awareness that more kilometers will lower its resale value.
+• Finance: You can drive as often and as far as you want, with the awareness that more kilometres will lower its resale value.

 Summary

-In the end, whether or not you want to lease or finance your car depends on your long-term intentions.
+Ultimately, whether you want to lease or finance your car depends on your long-term intentions.
 If you’re the type of person that likes to have new cars every few years, then leasing makes much more sense financially.
-However, if you intend to buy a car and use it until it dies then taking out a loan is your better option.
+However, if you intend to buy a car and use it until it dies, taking out a loan is your better option.
 In between, it all depends on the level of financial commitment and ownership you prefer to have of your car.

 You might also be interested in these guides: